hackerb9/vt340test/emulators/decterm.md

 limitations.

 * Not to be confused with **dtterm**, which was a later terminal emulator that lacked VT340 emulation.
+Nor should it be confused with [**VWS VT200**](vwsvt200/README.md) which had VT340 like features but used DEC's proprietary windowing system for VAXstations.

 * DECterm can emulate Japanese features (in VT382-J mode) that were not present in the VT340.